 Your boobs hurt after high intensity workouts

-There are usually three levels of support when it comes to sports bras: low, medium and high-impact.
+There are usually three levels of support: low, medium and high-impact.
 For high-intensity workouts that involve a lot of running, jumping or bouncing, you’ll definitely want high-impact bras.

 Your bra should be appropriate for the activity you’re doing.
 If it’s yoga, you can typically go for less support and buy a low impact bra.
 You will find when you buy high-impact bras, they will generally have thicker straps, more padding wires or be double-lined.
 When you try them on, you’ll be able to feel the difference in being “held in.”

-Your sports bra should be comfortable and yet do it’s job of “holding you.”
+Your bra should be comfortable and yet do it’s job of “holding you.”